Red Rising: Plot summary

-Seven hundred years before the story's start, humankind colonized Luna, where the Society—a rigid social hierarchy of 14 Colors with specialized roles—was developed for efficiency and order.
-The Society, harshly ruled by certain families of mentally and physically superior Golds, conquered Earth and colonized moons and small planets.
+Far into the future, the Solar System is ruled by the Society—a rigid social hierarchy in which people are born into one of 14 "Colors" which determines their physical characteristics and specialized roles.
+The Society is ruled by the mentally and physically superior Golds.
 Reds are the Society's lowest-status laborers.
-Mars's underground Red mining colonies compete in rigged contests that sow discord and are lied to that Mars is not yet terraformed.
+Mars's underground Red mining colonies harvest Helium-3 fuel for the planet's eventual terraforming, promised that their toil will eventually allow humanity to live on the planet's inhospitable surface.

-At the story's outset, 16-year-old Darrow is a rash, intelligent, dexterous, newly-wed Red helium-3 miner.
-Darrow and his wife Eo are publicly whipped for visiting a restricted underground forest.
-With Mars's ArchGovernor Nero present and the event being filmed, Eo sings a song protesting the Reds' enslavement.
+16-year-old Darrow is a rash, intelligent, newly-wed Red helium-3 miner.
+Darrow and his wife Eo are publicly whipped for sneaking into a restricted underground forest.
+With Mars's ArchGovernor Nero Augustus present and the event publicly broadcast, Eo defiantly sings an illegal song protesting the Reds' enslavement.
 Nero has Eo publicly hanged.
-A grieving Darrow illegally buries Eo and is hanged too, but survives due to his uncle Narol drugging him.
+A grieving Darrow illegally buries Eo and is hanged too, but survives as his Uncle Narol drugs him to fake his death.

-Narol then delivers Darrow to the Sons of Ares, who aim to overturn the Society's hierarchy.
-The Sons used footage of Eo's song and execution as propaganda.
-Dancer, a Red, wants Darrow to infiltrate the Society as a Gold.
-Darrow is physically transformed by Mickey (a Violet) via a "carving", physically trained by Harmony (a Red), and taught Gold customs by Matteo (a Pink).
+Narol delivers Darrow to the Sons of Ares, a rebel group aiming to overturn the Society's hierarchy.
+He is brought to a beautiful city on the planet's surface, revealing that Mars has actually been terraformed for centuries and the Reds underground are being lied to about the planet's true condition to guarantee their complacency.
+The group's leader Dancer reveals he wants Darrow to infiltrate the Society as a Gold.
+Darrow is physically transformed into a Gold via a black market "carving", physically trained, and taught Gold customs.

-Under the fabricated Gold identity of "Darrow au Andromedus", he excels in testing and is accepted into Mars's Institute.
-He is drafted into House Mars, one of 12 school Houses, where he befriends Cassius.
-The Institute begins with the Passage where students are beaten, then paired off (a high test scorer with a low test scorer) to fight to the death barehanded.
-Darrow kills Cassius's brother, Julian, and lies about it.
-Sevro unexpectedly kills high-status Priam.
+Under the fabricated Gold identity of "Darrow au Andromedus", he excels in testing and is accepted into Mars's "Institute" where the most elite Golds are trained.
+He is drafted into House Mars, one of 12 school Houses, where he befriends high-class Cassius.
+The Institute begins with the Passage where students are paired off and forced to fight to the death barehanded.
+Darrow kills Cassius's brother, Julian.